maeichho/personal-site/content/authors/maeichho/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Matthew Eichhorn is a second-year PhD student in the Center for Applied Mathematics at Cornell University.
+His research focuses on the design of algorithms for combinatorial problems, particularly with applications to game theory.
+In addition, Matthew has a passion for teaching and curricular development, and has assisted in the development of undergraduate course materials for the Cornell Math Department's Active Learning Initiative.
+Beyond academia, Matthew is an avid baker and a devoted fan of the Buffalo Bills.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.